ubranch/shotgun/README.md

 ## 10. Roadmap

-🗂️ **File & Folder Structure Copy**
- Basic ability to copy the entire file and folder structure.
-💬 **Prompt-Driven Diff Generation**
- Add user prompt + system prompt to generate diffs via AI.
-⚡ **In-App Execution**
- Allow running the AI diff process directly from the UI (not just from AI Studio).
-4️⃣ 🔀 **One-Click Patch Application**
- Enable applying patches inside Shotgun, without jumping to the cursor or external tools.
+✅ **Step 1: Prepare Context** (Was: File & Folder Structure Copy) Basic ability to select a project, exclude items, and generate a structured text context.
+☐ **Step 2: Compose Prompt** (Was: Prompt-Driven Diff Generation) Allow user to input a prompt, (simulate) sending it with context to an LLM, and display a (mock) diff.
+☐ **Step 3: Execute Prompt** (Was: In-App Execution) (Simulate) "executing" the prompt/diff and show logs.
+☐ **Step 4: Apply Patch** (Remains the same conceptually) Enable applying patches inside Shotgun (currently stubbed).
-*   🧠 Direct API bridge to send output to OpenAI / Gemini without copy-paste.
+*   ☐ Direct API bridge to send output to OpenAI / Gemini without copy-paste.
-*   🗂️ Preset exclude templates (Go, Node, Rust, …).
+*   ☐ Preset exclude templates (Go, Node, Rust, …).
-*   📦 CLI version for headless pipelines.
+*   ☐ CLI version for headless pipelines.
 *   **Watch token limits** – even million-token models have practical caps.
 Use Shotgun scopes (root folder vs subfolder) to stay under budget.

 ---